neophob/wpc-emu/BUGS.md

 ## Missing EMU features

 - enable / disable IRQ in the ASIC emu should work - currently the IRQ is fired all the time
-- DIP language selection does not work for TZ

 ## Circus Voltare